rbtres/GamePhysics/Final/ReadMe.txt

 This is because there is an update and a private update.

-So far CollisionData and CollisionDetector hold all of the collision info, but there is no check so far.
+So far CollisionData and CollisionDetector hold all of the collision info, but there is no check so far the RigidRenders will need to hold a specific collisiontype and than some checking class for them with the CollisionsDetector.
+So all Spheres and PLanes, will need to check Sphere to planes.
+Any questions about the project feel free to email me it is a bit confusing.

 Rigid body has the gravity generator and proper update function.